hacken-in/hacken-in/README.md

 ## Testing

-[Hacken.in](http://hacken.in) is developed in a test-driven way using Rspec and FactoryGirl.
+[Hacken.in](http://hacken.in) is developed in a test-driven way using RSpec and FactoryGirl.
 If you want to contribute to the project always add tests for your added functionality.
-If you find a bug it would be really helpful if you add a regression test that displays this misbehaviour.
-Even better: Fix it afterwards ;)
+If you find a bug it would be really helpful if you add a regression test that displays this misbehavior.
+Even better: Fix it afterwards :wink:

 ## Note on Patches/Pull Requests